Max Steiner: Composing for Warner Bros. (1937–1953)

 In 1939, Steiner was borrowed from Warner Bros. by Selznick to compose the score for Gone with the Wind (1939), which became one of Steiner's most notable successes.
 Steiner was the only composer Selznick considered for scoring the film.
 Steiner was given only three months to complete the score, despite composing twelve more film scores in 1939, more than he would in any other year of his career.
-Because Selznick was concerned Steiner wouldn't have enough time to finish the score, he had Franz Waxman write an additional score in the case the Steiner didn't finish.
+Because Selznick was concerned Steiner wouldn't have enough time to finish the score, he had Franz Waxman write an additional score in case Steiner was unable to finish in time.
 To meet the deadline, Steiner sometimes worked for 20-hours straight, assisted by doctor-administered Benzedrine to stay awake.
 When the film was released, it was the longest film score ever composed, nearly three hours.
 The composition consisted of 16 main themes and nearly 300 musical segments.
 Due to the score's length, Steiner had help from four orchestrators and arrangers, including Heinz Roemheld, to work on the score.
 Selznick had asked Steiner to use only pre-existing classical music to help cut down on cost and time, but Steiner tried to convince him that filling the picture with swatches of classic concert music or popular works would not be as effective as an original score, which could be used to heighten the emotional content of scenes.
 Steiner ignored Selznick's wishes and composed an entirely new score.
 Selznick's opinion about using original scoring may have changed due to the overwhelming reaction to the film, nearly all of which contained Steiner's music.
 A year later, he even wrote a letter emphasizing the value of original film scores.
 The most well known of Steiner's themes for the score is the "Tara" theme for the O'Hara family plantation.
 Steiner explains Scarlett's deep-founded love for her home is why "the 'Tara' theme begins and ends with the picture and permeates the entire score".
 The film went on to win ten Academy Awards, although not for Best Original Score, which instead went to Herbert Stothart for The Wizard of Oz.
 The score of Gone with the Wind is ranked #2 by AFI as the second greatest American film score of all time.